Humidity – What It Is, How It Forms, and How It Behaves

 Before explaining how humidity is measured, we need to address the difference between relative humidity and absolute humidity, as there is some confusion about the difference between the two.

 Absolute humidity is the measurement of the amount of water vapor in the air.
-It is a very rigid form as measurement, as it does not take variables like temperature into consideration.
+It is a very rigid form of measurement, as it does not take variables like temperature into consideration.
 It is normally indicated as grams of moisture per cubic meter of air (g/m3).

 In other words, relative humidity measures the percentage of water vapor present in the air relative to the maximum amount of vapor that can be held at a given temperature.